 Texas law requires that prior to disbursement of CPRIT grant funds, the award recipient must demonstrate that it has an amount of funds equal to one-half of the CPRIT funding dedicated to the research that is the subject of the award.
-The demonstration of available matching funds must be made at the time the award contract is executed and annually thereafter, not when the application is submitted.
-Grant applicants are advised to consult CPRIT's Administrative Rules, demonstration of available funding.
+A grant recipient that is a public or private institution of higher education, as defined by §61.003, Texas Education Code, may credit toward the Grant Recipient's Matching Funds obligation the dollar amount equivalent to the difference between the indirect cost rate authorized by the federal government for research grants awarded to the Grant Recipient and the 5% indirect cost limit imposed by §102.203(c), Texas Health and Safety Code.
+Grant applicants are advised to consult CPRIT's Administrative Rules, chapter 703, section 703.11, for specific requirements regarding demonstration of available funding.
+The demonstration of available matching funds must be made at the time the award contract is executed, and annually thereafter, not when the application is submitted.